 15 Ways to Save Money Today

-Evaluate Your Cell Plans
+Evaluate Your Cell Phone Plan

 Cook at Home

 It may seem simple, but coupons are one of the best ways to save money consistently.
-You can go the extreme couponing route and clip coupons, look online for coupons and shop the coupons with the sales to really increase your savings.
+You can go the extreme couponing route and clip coupons, look online for coupons, and shop the coupons with the sales to really increase your savings.
 People who do this save a lot on their groceries, but coupons extend past that.
 You can use coupons for your favorite restaurants and for other services.
 Check the mail that you receive and sign up for newsletters and loyalty programs at your favorite stores to get the best deals.

 Shop for New Insurance

 You can often save money on your car and home insurance policies by shopping for a new provider every few years.
 Insurance companies offer their best rates to new customers.
 If you recently turned 25 or had tickets drop off of your history in the last year, you may be able to save even more.
 Ask your current company to check if you qualify for lower rates and shop around for the best deal.

 Give Yourself an Allowance

 Set aside a little bit of fun money to spend however you want to each month.
 The amount depends on your budget, but it can make a big difference in being able to reach your goals and stay focused.
 Budgeting for fun will help you save money because it allows for some splurges and prevents you from overspending.

 Try Store Brands